 The Famished Road won the Booker Prize that year.
 It was the first Booker Prize winner to go straight to number one in the paperback bestseller lists.
 The novel has been highly influential in the decades since its release.
 When President Clinton went to Africa for the first time, he quoted extensively from The Famished Road.
 The novel was also the inspiration behind ‘Street Spirit’ by Radiohead.
 Recently it was one of the novels cited in an episode of American Dad.
 It has inspired paintings, music, classical music, plays, films, and dances.
 It has now been re-issued as a Vintage Classic.

-He has written film scripts and plays.
-He wrote the text to Peter Kruger’s film ‘N: The Madness of Reason’ and co-wrote the film script adaptation of his novel, ‘The Age of Magic’.
-He has also written a play called The Outsider, an adaptation of Camus’s famous novel, which was performed at The Coronet in September 2018.
+Ben Okri has written film scripts and plays.
+He wrote the text to Peter Kruger’s film ‘N: The Madness of Reason.’
+The film won the 2015 Ensor Award for Best Film.
+He is co-writing, with Peter Kruger, the film script adaptation of his novel, ‘The Age of Magic’.
+He has also written a play called The Outsider, an adaptation of Camus’s famous novel, which was performed to full houses at The Coronet in September 2018.
+The play won the 2018 Offies Award for Best Theatre Production.
+In 2020, his play, ‘Madame Sosostris,’ was performed again to full houses at the Pullof Threatres in Lausanne, Switzerland.

 Okri’s work is particularly difficult to categorise.
 It has been widely categorised as post-modern.
 Some scholars have noted that the seeming realism with which he depicts the spirit-world.
 Alternative characterisations of Okri’s work suggest an allegiance to African folklore, spiritual realism, magical realism, visionary materialism, and existentialism.